timiphil/Tic-Tac-Toe-Game/README.md

 ---
 # Conclusion
-I have learnt about the __minimax__ algorithm, its mechanism, limitations, and looking forward on how to improve it by making it online multiplayer, building and customizing other various games.
+I have learnt about the __minimax__ algorithm, its mechanism, limitations, and looking forward to improve it by making it online multiplayer, adding levels to it, building and customizing other various games.